 Sabah Timber Legality Monitoring (Sabah TLAS):

 The Sabah TLAS Legality Standard consists of 6 Principles; 25 Criteria and 128 Indicators that define the requirements for the implementation of forestry, mill and trading activities to associated Sabah regulations.
 Sabah TLAS Principles 1-4 covers regulatory requirements for forest management while Principles 5-6 cover the requirements for manufacturing and trade as established under the FLEGT VPA negotiations.

 The Sabah TLAS requirements for forestry operations is documented through the use of FDS-TLAS-006 checklist and reporting formats:

 Sabah TLAS Principles 1-4 Checklist: FDS-TLAS-006 TLAS P1-4 Checklist/Report

-GFS also monitors ALL manufacturers and export companies to document compliance to the Sabah Legality Standard (Sabah TLAS Principles 5-6) for processing and trade.
+GFS also monitors ALL manufacturers and export companies to document compliance with the Sabah Legality Standard (Sabah TLAS Principles 5-6) for processing and trade.
 Sabah Timber Legality monitoring includes verification of legality and chain of custody system through manufacturing and trade based on FDS-TLAS-007.
-GFS conducts annual assessments for each licensed factory and trading company in Sabah to document compliance to the Sabah TLAS P5-6 requirements.
+GFS conducts annual assessments for each licensed factory and trading company in Sabah to document compliance with the Sabah TLAS P5-6 requirements.